 Portrait Afternoon Tea

-The National Portrait Gallery's newly-refurbished roof-top restaurant boasts spectacular views over London, and has established itself as one of the capital's most sought after dining areas, set 92 feet above ground level on the third floor of the Gallery's Ondaatje Wing.
-Diners can enjoy an unparalleled vista of Nelson in Trafalgar Square and across Whitehall to the Houses of Parliament, Big Ben and the London Eye.
-Operated by the renowned catering firm, Searcy's, Portrait Restaurant offers some of the finest modern British food daily for lunch and two evenings a week - Thursday and Friday to coincide with the Gallery's extended opening hours.
+The National Portrait Gallery's roof-top restaurant boasts spectacular views over London and has established itself as one of the capital's most sought after dining areas.
+It is set 92 feet above ground level on the third floor of the Gallery's Ondaatje Wing.
+Diners can enjoy an unparalleled vista of Nelson in Trafalgar Square and across Whitehall to the Houses of Parliament, Big Ben, and the London Eye.
+Portrait Restaurant offers some of the finest modern British food daily for lunch and two evenings a week - Thursday and Friday - to coincide with the Gallery's extended opening hours.

 The Dean Street Townhouse High Tea

 The English dining room combines vintage armchairs, hard wooden floors, and traditional cut glass chandeliers with a menu that incorporates British favourites for breakfast, lunch and dinner.
 Guilty pleasures, such as freshly baked scones with clotted cream and jam, and freshly cut sandwiches are served during afternoon and high tea.

 The Wolseley, 160 Piccadilly, London W1 (020- 7499 6996)

 The Wolseley is a café-restaurant in the grand European tradition located in St James on London’s most famous of boulevards, Piccadilly.